Zandr0id/Robo_Alfred/README.md

   - !github   -> Shows the github link for the current project
   - !project  -> A little blurb about the current project
   - !wave <list of @usernames> -> Wave at the @usernames you specify
-  - !help     -> Takes you to this page
+  - !commands     -> Takes you to this page
   - !uptime   -> The current uptime of the bot/stream